The Wonderland Murders, Hollywood’s Unsolved Quadruple Homicide

 The moans that the moving company had heard had been from her.

-Though she’d survive the attack and make a full recovery, the brain damage she sustained left her with permanent amnesia, unable to recall the events of the Wonderland murders.
+Though she’d survive the attack and make a full recovery, the brain damage she sustained left her with permanent amnesia, unable to recall the events of the Wonderland Murders.

 The police searched the home and interviewed neighbors, who later admitted that they had heard screams in the early hours of the morning, around 3:00 a.m.

-Given that the house had a reputation for loud and disruptive behavior at all hours, the neighbors had just assumed the gang was having a party and hadn’t bothered to call the cops.
+Given that the Wonderland Gang’s house had a reputation for loud and disruptive behavior at all hours, the neighbors had just assumed the gang was having a party and hadn’t bothered to call the cops.

 Susan Launius had been lying on the floor alive, with her skull broken, for more than 12 hours.

-Investigators Puzzle Over The Wonderland Mystery
+Investigators Puzzle Over The Mystery Of Who Murdered The Wonderland Gang

-John Holmes Trial
+Wonderland Murders Suspect John Holmes

 It belonged to John Holmes, who was arrested and charged with four counts of murder.
-The prosecution argued that he had retaliated against the Wonderland gang after feeling slighted by the division of the spoils from the Nash robbery.
+The prosecution argued that he had retaliated against the Wonderland Gang after feeling slighted by the division of the spoils from the Nash robbery.

-Bribed with drugs by the Wonderland gang to unlatch the Nash hideout door — a mission that took several trips — Holmes had made himself a target for Nash, who believed he was a Wonderland accomplice.
+Bribed with drugs by the Wonderland Gang to unlatch the Nash hideout door — a mission that took several trips — Holmes had made himself a target for Nash, who believed he was a Wonderland accomplice.

 Nash’s men beat Holmes until he agreed to let Nash’s men into the Wonderland house.